atlassian/data-center-helm-charts/docs/examples/ingress/INGRESS_NGINX.md

 ## Prerequisites
 Testing was performed on AWS and so these prerequisites and instructions are tailored toward it.
 However, at a high level, the same details will apply to other cloud providers.

-* Provision a new TLS certificate (Amazon Certificate Manager)
-* Provision a new DNS record (Amazon Route53) and associate the TLS certificate with it.
+1. Provision a new DNS record (Amazon Route53).
 This DNS record will be used to configure the Ingress resource, see [Ingress resource config](#Ingress-resource-config) below.
+2. Provision a new TLS certificate (Amazon Certificate Manager) for the DNS record.

 ## Controller installation
 We recommend installing the controller using its official [Helm Charts](https://github.com/kubernetes/ingress-nginx/tree/master/charts/ingress-nginx).
 You can also use the instructions below which are based on the official ones.